virmundi/NewDataForManagers/terms.md

 Quick note: HS is not only in NoSQL/New SQL/Big Data.
 You can get the same ability in Oracle, SQL Server and DB2.
 The difference between the two is that NoSQL provides the benefits of HS out of the box and for low cost.

 ## Failover Beethoven Tell the Client the News
 Let’s take a deeper look at failover.
+Failover is a way for the system to automatically switch to a different data source in the case of a failure.
 As stated most VS servers lack fail over.
 If you lose the server, you’re dead in the water until you revive it or get a new one.

 HS systems provide some form of failover, but you really have to look to see what form this takes.
 Some allow you to lose a master and still read data.
 All writes get rejected until the master is back up, but you’ve got partial availability.
 In another form, there is a “passive master”.
 This server is copying all the data in the master with each transaction.
 In the event of a master failure, the passive master steps in to service both reads and writes.
 Because the passive master was involved in all of the transactions, it is fairly consistent with the state of the master.

-Another point of fail over is how the clients are updated.
+Another point of failover is how the clients are updated.
 Many of the HA solutions have a client that knows about each node or at least a majority of the nodes in the cluster.
-If a node goes down, the client is updated to black list the node.
-An algorithm then updates the client in the future when the node is healthy.
+If a node goes down, the client black lists the node.
+When the node returns to good health, the client corrects its list.

 ## Dropping ACID to Free<sup>2</sup>-BASE
 There are two terms here.
 The first is ACID.
 The second is BASE.